BroadcomMFD/broadcom-product-scripts/cybersecurity-scripts/ACF2/LI/README.md

 # Broadcom ACF2 LI Script
 LI – reduces the amount of typing for a very common function.
 This REXX takes the argument in, executes the ACF2 LIST command based upon the input including any LIST LIKE, then places the outputinto a dynamically named temp dataset, and places the user into either ISPF browse or edit mode.
 Instead of submitted that batch job to obtain a long listing or any listing, use LI for a more interactive experience and reduce required time from listing to viewing output.
-This rexx is an example of the “art of the possible”.
+This rexx is an example of the “art of the possible” in using the newer ACF2 ACFUNIX utility.

 The challenge:  Reduce the sheer volume professionals must type daily while performing their required tasks/functions.